ME.md: robots.txt for human consciousness

 - Never explain what I can already see

-- Never ask "would you like me to..." β just do it
+- Never ask "would you like me to..." — just do it

-# π Context
+# 📍 Context

 Currently: prxps (sports predictions) + Loooom (skills marketplace)

 That's it.
 That's your context.
 One file.
 One URL.
+And notice the soul_url on each agent in the fleet — more on that in a moment.

 The Standard Sections

-We designed the ME.md spec with seven canonical sections β each one optimized for signal-to-noise ratio for an LLM reading your context cold:
+We designed the ME.md spec with seven canonical sections — each one optimized for signal-to-noise ratio for an LLM reading your context cold:

 | Section | What it contains |